Skip to content

 • cancel_all_orders(symbol): Cancel all pending orders for a specific instrument.
 If symbol is omitted, cancels all orders.

-• place_bracket_order(symbol, quantity, entry_price=None, stop_trigger_price=None, take_profit_price=None, ...) -> str: Create a bracket order.
+• place_bracket(symbol, quantity, entry_price=None, stop_trigger_price=None, take_profit_price=None, ...) -> str: Create a bracket order.
 The entry order is submitted first, then stop-loss/take-profit exits are submitted after entry fill; if both exits exist, they are linked as OCO automatically.

 Data & Utilities:

-• get_history(count, symbol, field="close") -> np.ndarray: Get history data array (Zero-Copy).
+• get_history(count, symbol, field="close", freq=None) -> np.ndarray: Get history data array (a safe snapshot copy of the rolling buffer, not zero-copy).
 Supports open/high/low/close/volume and any numeric extra fields (e.g., adj_close, adj_factor).

-• get_history_df(count, symbol) -> pd.DataFrame: Get history data DataFrame (OHLCV).
+• get_history_df(count, symbol, freq=None) -> pd.DataFrame: Get history data DataFrame (OHLCV).

-• get_cash() -> float: Get current available cash.
+• cash -> float: Get current available cash (read-only property).

 • get_account() -> Dict[str, float]: Get an account snapshot.
-Common fields include cash, equity, market_value, notional_value, frozen_cash, margin, used_margin, unrealized_pnl, borrowed_cash, short_market_value, maintenance_ratio, account_mode, accrued_interest, and daily_interest.
+Common fields include cash, equity, market_value, notional_value, frozen_cash, margin, used_margin, free_margin, unrealized_pnl, borrowed_cash, short_market_value, maintenance_ratio, account_mode, accrued_interest, and daily_interest.

 • In cash / spot-style accounts, market_value usually represents marked position value.